scalawithcats/scala-with-cats/src/pages/monads/either.md

 `cats.syntax.either` also adds
 some useful methods to instances of `Either`.
-We can use `orElse` and `getOrElse` to extract values from the right side: the right value or return a default:
+We can use `orElse` and `getOrElse` to extract values from the right side or return a default:

 ```tut:book:silent
 import cats.syntax.either._